BleepingComputer is being sued by Enigma Software because of a negative review of SpyHunter.

 As you can see when you use a swap file, and the CPU needs to access the data it becomes a two-step process in retrieving that data from the hard drive and then stored in the memory, instead of a one step process of reading the data directly from memory.
 Even more important is that reading data from memory is many many times faster than reading that same data off the hard drive.
 With this in mind, you can see how it is important to have as much memory as you can, so that the swap file on your hard drive is never used, and all data is stored and read directly from your memory.

 With all this information we are still left with the burning question of "Which is more important, Memory or CPU Speed" and the answer is neither and both.
 Got you there didn't I?
 The real answer depends on how much you have to spend on your new computer and what the base system is.
 If the base system is at least 2 Ghz then I would apply the money towards memory, otherwise I would increase it to over 2 Ghz.
-If you have money left over I would spend your up to your budget to increase your memory to 1 GB or as close as you can get.
-These days, you really should have at least 512MB of memory.
+If you have money left over I would spend the rest of your budget to increase your memory to 4 GB or as close as you can get.
+These days, you really should have at a bare minimum of 2 GB of memory, with 4 GB being preferred.